getsolus/help-center-docs/docs/packaging/troubleshooting-packaging.md

 ### Solbuild is eating up all my disk space

-The `solbuild` cache at `/var/cache/solbuild` and can grow to tens of gigabytes easily.
-Recover that disk space by running the "delete cache (`dc`) command":
+The `solbuild` cache at `/var/cache/solbuild` can grow to tens of gigabytes easily.
+Recover that disk space by running the "delete cache (`dc`)" command:

 ```bash
 sudo solbuild dc